-In this work, we propose a novel image-to-video spatiotemporal proxy model for the prediction of dynamic reservoir behavior over time from an uncertain static geologic realization.
-In this work, we apply the spatiotemporal proxy to a large-scale GCS operation.
+We propose a novel image-to-video spatiotemporal proxy model for the prediction of dynamic reservoir behavior over time from a suite of static geologic realizations representing a subsurface uncertainty model.
+We apply our proposed spatiotemporal proxy to rapidly forecast CO2 plume migration for a large-scale GCS operation.
 Our model exploits the spatial and temporal structures in latent space to dynamically reconstruct the time-dependent pressure and saturation states from a static geologic realization.
-The encoder portion of the network receives as inputs the static geologic realization with channels representing the porosity, permeability, and facies distributions, and the location of CO2 injection well(s).
+The encoder portion of the network receives as inputs the static geologic realization with geological depositional, high permeability channels representing the porosity, permeability, and facies spatial distributions, and the location of CO2 injection well(s).
 The uncertain geologic realizations are generated from a wide array of possible geologic scenarios (e.g., fluvial, turbidite, and deepwater lobe systems), and the number and location of CO2 injection wells is also considered uncertain.
 The model then reconstructs the dynamic pressure and saturation distributions using a spatiotemporal decoder network with convolutional long short-term memory (convLSTM) layers, which are concatenated with the residuals of the spatial latent parameterizations from the encoder network.
 Thus, it is not an encoder-recurrent-decoder architecture, but instead a fully spatiotemporal convolutional-recurrent image-to-video model.
 Our proxy model shows significant advantages compared to image-to-image and encoder-recurrent-decoder models in terms of computational efficiency and prediction accuracy and can be used as a replacement for high-fidelity simulations (HFS) in GCS projects as an image-to-video mapping operator.

 In the methodology section, we discuss the proposed spatiotemporal proxy model architecture as well as the geologic modeling and numerical reservoir simulation steps required to generate the training data.
 In the results and discussion sections, we evaluate the training and performance of the proposed proxy model and compare its efficiency and accuracy to high-fidelity numerical simulations using a 2D synthetic case for large-scale GCS operations.